EASS-HIT-PART-A-2024-CLASS-VI/FIT-ME/README.md

 - **Python 3.10+** – The core programming language for the backend.
 - **FastAPI ⚡** – A modern and fast web framework for building APIs.
 - **SQLAlchemy 🗃️** – ORM for database management.
 - **PostgreSQL 🐘** – Relational database for storing gym-related data.
-- **CORS Middleware 🔄** – To enable frontend-backend communication.

 ### 🎨 Frontend:
 - **Streamlit 🎭** – A lightweight Python framework for building an interactive user interface.